wints/documentation/ingredients/web_sdk/smart_banner.md

 {% section header %}### Mobile Web Smart Banner{% endsection %}

-{% image src='/img/ingredients/web_sdk/banner.png' 2-thirds center alt='Facebook block' %}
+{% image src='/img/ingredients/web_sdk/banner.png' half center alt='Facebook block' %}

 {% protip title="This just works!" %}
 This short snippet of code below is enough to add a web banner to both your desktop and mobile web pages!
 Of course, you'll want to configure it, so check out both the **Smart Banner Options** and **Link Options** below.